bkper/GSTestRunner/README.md

 [Google Apps Script] library to run tests, publish results and send email notifications of test failures.

-GSTestRunner helps with [TDD] and also let you set a lightweight [CI] for your GS libraries.
+GSTestRunner helps with [TDD] and also let you set a lightweight [CI] with Apps Script.

 It does NOT provide assertions.
 For that, we suggest [GSUnit].